Dobiasd/frugally-deep/README.md

 versions: `Keras 2.1.3`, `TensorFlow 1.5.0` (default packages from pip)

-Using `-march=native` when compiling frugally-deep brings the times further down but this values would have to be compared with the ones resulting from a TensorFlow version with the same optimizations.
+Using `-march=native` when compiling frugally-deep brings the times further down but these values would have to be compared with the ones resulting from a TensorFlow version with the same optimizations.

 Requirements and Installation